-\paragraph{AAT-GA Implementation} The key hyper-parameters for GA are as follows: the population size is set based on the number of attention heads---48 for ViT-B, 96 for ViT-L, and 128 for ViT-H. Two-point crossover is applied with a probability of 0.9, and mutation occurs with a probability of 0.5 using a flip-bit strategy.
-Tournament selection with a size of 3 is used.
-The evolution runs for up to 100 generations, with early stopping triggered by stagnant fitness gains or low population diversity.
+The key hyper-parameters for GA are configured as follows: the population size is determined by the number of heads---48 for ViT-B, 96 for ViT-L, and 128 for ViT-H. A two-point crossover is applied with a probability of 0.9, while mutation occurs with a probability of 0.5 using the flip-bit strategy.
+The tournament selection with a size of 3 is employed.
+The evolution proceeds for up to 100 generations, with early stopping triggered when fitness gains plateau or population diversity becomes low.